Humphreyhaj/humphreyhaj.project.AI/README.md

 # Project Title

-Final project for the Building AI course

-ELECTRIC WHEELCHAIR SYSTEM
+ELECTRIC WHEELCHAIR SYSTEM WITH SOLAR OPTION

 ## Summary

 Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!

 It's no surprise that with advancement of technology, there's need for faster and efficient ways for disable to move around.
 Introduction of electric wheelchair brought all that but with some setbacks.
-My idea is to create a wheelchair which is more efficient in it's electric usage and able to go more mileage by regenerating it's own power which propels it further.
+My idea is to create a wheelchair which is more efficient in it's electric usage and able to go more mileage by regenerating it's own power which propels it further and a solar backup.
 Being disabled in a world where things seem to go fast, we need to keep up with it.
-Electric wheelchairs are a darling.
-It's easier to go up ramps, go long distances without getting tired cause the systems efficient.
+Electric wheelchairs are a darling but there are areas where there isn't access to electricity hence with the inception of solar it reaches a wider population even in the third worlds cause it will be cheaper to ptoduce such and supply in bulk.
+It's easier to go up ramps, go long distances without getting tired cause the systems efficient and have an extra source of power.

 ## Background

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

-This is how you make a list, if you need one:
 * problem 1
 MANOUVRE ALL TERRAINS
 Electric wheelchairs however much good, one short-coming is that it's only good on certain terrains.
 It's good on flat paths and bumpy on rugged grounds.
 I want to create a wheelchair that will be effient on all terrains purposed to be suitable on all terrains so that a isable dperson can easily access all areas where one needs to be.